evilshxt/KeyForge/schema.md

 - Implement Cloud Functions for leaderboard updates
 - Consider using Firestore bundles for offline support
 - Monitor usage with Firebase Analytics

+## Responsive Design Features

+### Mobile (up to 640px)
+- Single column layouts for all components
+- Hamburger navigation menu
+- Touch-optimized button sizes
+- Compressed spacing and typography

+### Tablet (641px to 1024px)
+- Two-column layouts for charts and mode selection
+- Balanced spacing and typography
+- Touch-friendly interactions maintained

+### Desktop (1025px and above)
+- Scaled-down UI elements (75% of original size)
+- Three-column layouts where appropriate
+- Optimal spacing for larger screens
+- Full navigation bar with all features visible